-This setting allows the user to adjust the fan speed based on performance (maximum cooling) or energy efficiency (maximum energy savings).
-The options are Performance, Balanced Performance, Balanced Energy, and Energy Efficient.
+This feature sets the optimization balance between performance and power savings.
+The options are Performance, Balanced Performance, Balanced Energy and Energy Efficient.

-Long duration power limit - this is the processor power consumption limit (in Watts) during a long duration time window.
+Long duration power limit

+This feature is the processor power consumption limit (in Watts) during a long duration time window.

-Long duration maintained - this is the time in milliseconds where the Long Duration Power Limit is maintained.
+Long duration maintained

+This feature is the time in milliseconds where the Long Duration Power Limit is maintained

-Short duration power limit - During Turbo Mode, the system may exceed the processor's default power setting and exceed the Short Duration Power limit.
+Short duration power limit

+During Turbo Mode, the system may exceed the processor's default power setting and exceed the Short Duration Power limit.
 By increasing this value, the processor can provide better performance for a short duration.